HumanSignal/labelImg/README.rst

     labelImg
     labelImg [IMAGE_PATH] [PRE-DEFINED CLASS FILE]

 I tested pip on Ubuntu14.04 and 16.04.
-However, I didn't test pip on MacOS and windows
+However, I didn't test pip on MacOS and Windows

 Use Docker
 ~~~~~~~~~~~~~~~~~